danielgindi/jquery.dgtable/README.md

 * Option to have both scrollbars inside the table. (set `width: DGTable.Width.SCROLL`)

 A few notes:
-* TODO: Show the full data of the cell when hovering (or touching), in case of the cell overflowing.
 * TODO: Have a simple and accurate API documentation here in the readme
 * Currently in virtual table mode - I cannot handle variable height rows.